VioletHarmon2002/weatherStationproject/docs/web/api_reference.md

    All services are connected through a custom Docker network, allowing for easy communication between containers using service names.

 4. **Port Mapping**:
-   - The web server is exposed on port 80, making the application accessible via localhost.
-   - PHPMyAdmin is accessible on port 8080.
+    The web server is exposed on port 80, making the application accessible via localhost, while PHPMyAdmin is accessible on port 8080.

 #### Using Docker for Development

-To start the development environment:
+To start the development environment for my project:

 1. Ensure Docker and Docker Compose are installed on your system.
 I have installed it at the beginning of the project.
 2. Navigate to the project root directory.